tangentsoft/pidp8i/HACKERS.md

 *   <b>`etc`</b> - Files which get copied to `/etc` or one of its subdirectories at installation time.

+    There is an exception: `pidp8i.service.in` does not get installed to `/etc` at install time, but only because systemd's [unit file load path scheme][uflp] is screwy: *some* unit files go in `/etc`, while others do not.
+The systemd docs claim we can put user units in `/etc/systemd/user` but this does not appear to work on a Raspberry Pi running Raspbian Stretch at least.
+We've fallen back to another directory that *does* work, which feels more right to us anyway, but which happens not to be in `/etc`.
+If systemd were designed sanely, we'd install such files to `$HOME/etc/systemd` but noooo....

+    Since none of the above actually argues for creating another top-level repository directory to hold this one file, we've chosen to store it in `etc`.

 *   <b>`examples`</b> - Example programs for the end user's edification.
     Many of these are referenced by documentation files and therefore should not be renamed or moved, since there may be public web links